 Here is what those configuration commands look like:

 object network dns-server host 192.168.0.53 ! access-list dmz_acl extended permit udp any object dns-server eq domain access-list dmz_acl extended deny ip any object inside-subnet access-list dmz_acl extended permit ip any any ! access-group dmz_acl in interface dmz

-Packet tracer works by simulating a packet based on a series of parameters and injecting that packet to the interface data-path, similar to a real life packet would if it was picked up off the wire.
-This packet is followed through the myriad of the checks and processes that are done on as it passes through the firewall and packet tracer notes the outcome.
+Packet tracer works by simulating a packet based on a series of parameters and injecting that packet to the interface data-path, similar to the way a real life packet would if it was picked up off the wire.
+This packet is followed through the myriad of the checks and processes that are done as it passes through the firewall, and packet tracer notes the outcome.
 Simulate the internal host going out to a host on the Internet.
 The command below instructs the firewall to:

-Simulate a TCP packet coming in the inside interface from ip address 192.168.0.125 on source port 12345 destined to an ip address of 203.0.113.1 on port 80
+Simulate a TCP packet coming in the inside interface from IP address 192.168.0.125 on source port 12345 destined to an IP address of 203.0.113.1 on port 80.

 Phase: 8 Type: FLOW-CREATION Subtype: Result: ALLOW Config: Additional Information: New flow created with id 1, packet dispatched to next module

 Result: input-interface: inside input-status: up input-line-status: up output-interface: outside output-status: up output-line-status: up Action: allow

 The end result is that the traffic is allowed, whichmeans that it passed all the NAT and ACL checks in the configuration and was sent out the egress interface, outside.
 Note that the packet was translated in Phase 3 and the details of that Phase show what rule is hit.
 The host 192.168.0.125 is translated dynamically to 198.51.100.100 as per the configuration.